Today's Tuesday • 9 mins read

 3. Pathological Lying

 They often lie and add fake details to whatever they say for no clear reason.
-They may do so to check if they can manipulate others or to amuse themselves by fooling others.
+They may lie to check if you can be manipulated.

 Over time, people stop trusting anything they say as their lies get exposed.